hawkticehurst/stellar/README.md

 npm install stellar-element@latest
 ```

+> [!WARNING]
+> _Stellar is still being actively developed, so all the usual disclaimers apply – here be dragons and such._

 ## What is Stellar?

 Stellar is a tiny framework for building a specific flavor of web components called "HTML Web Components."